- Hi, I am Anant Ladha, a Chartered Accountant, a Certified Financial Planner, and a Certified Financial Analyst.

 I have a strict policy wherein I never encourage CA articles to open a trading account.
 I feel that once an article starts investing in the share market, his focus shifts from studying to making money!

-What financial tips would you give to our readers?
+What investment tips would you give to our readers?

 - Always remember to keep your long-term funds and short-term funds separate.